aplha5/Sign-language-detector/README.md

 The below attached photo consists of the Aplhabet sign Language

 ![Screenshot (57)](https://github.com/user-attachments/assets/a04267ea-f89b-4219-9f41-bb3d873eb4b9)
-and open plam for spaces as shown in the video.
+and open full plam for spaces as shown in the video.

 ### Installation
 You can clone this project into the visual studio code